fnands/fnands.com/blog/2025/sklearn-mojo-dbscan-inner/index.md

 It's not a complicated algorithm, and it labels core points and propagates that label to the neighbors of the core points.

+### Translating to Mojo

+For the most part I just copied over the Cython code verbatim.
 There is a bit of boilerplate we need to add to the `.mojo` file to make the function callable:

 ```mojo